maxburian/SAXS_py3/doc/Server.rst

 The Saxsdog Network
 ===================

 The network  may consist  of 3 different services.
 The "Saxsdog Server" does the image processing.
 The "Saxs Feeder" publishes new file events and the "Saxs Leash" controls an configures the server.
+The feeder is optional.

 .. figure:: Network.*